About This Chapter

 6. Anarchist: Definition & Movement

 Anarchism is a political philosophy that rejects governance by an organized state.
-Anarchist protests are often violent, leading to a misunderstanding of the philosophy.
+Anarchist protests are often violent, leading to a misunderstanding of the original philosophy.
 This lesson will discuss the basic premises of anarchism and a brief history of the movement.

 7. National Endowment for the Arts: History & Controversy